s-h-a-d-o-w/s3-smart-sync/README.md

 ## How to use (server)

 - Deploy the server using the Dockerfile or of course cloning and doing what's in Dockerfile directly on the server.
 (Messages sent by the server contain file paths, so I strongly recommend using WSS.
 If you deploy using CapRover, you can simply enable HTTPS/websockets and it'll take care of the letsencrypt certificate renewal.)
-- Set up an HTTP(S) SNS subscription for that server at the path `/sns`.
-(And then of course have your S3 bucket send notifications to that SNS topic.)
+- On AWS, create an SNS topic and add an HTTP(S) subscription using the URL `<your server>/sns`.
+Then configure your S3 bucket to send notifications to that SNS topic.

 ## How to use (client with UI)